lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   Field Descriptor, which allows a single Rule to process a message header differently depending on the direction.

 * Even when a field is "symmetric" (i.e., found in both directions), the values carried in each direction are different.
   The compression may use a "match-mapping" MO to limit the range of expected values in a particular direction and reduce the Compression Residue's size.
   Through the direction indicator (DI), a field description in the Rules splits the possible field value into two parts, one for each direction.
 For instance, if a client sends only CON requests, the Type can be elided by compression, and the answer may use one single bit to carry either the ACK or RST type.
   The field Code has the same behavior, the 0.0X code format value in the request, and the Y.ZZ code format in the response.

 * In SCHC, the Rule defines the different header fields' length, so SCHC does not need to send it.
   In IPv6 and UDP headers, the fields have a fixed size, known by definition.
   On the other hand, some CoAP header fields have variable lengths, and the Rule description specifies it.
   For example, in a URI-path or URI-query, the Token size may vary from 0 to 8 bytes, and the CoAP options use the Type-Length-Value encoding format.

   When doing SCHC compression of a variable-length field, Section 7.5.2 from {{RFC8724}} offers the possibility to define a function for the Field length in the Field Description to know the length before compression.
 If the field length is unknown, the Rule will set it as a variable, and SCHC will send the compressed field's length in the Compression Residue.

 * A field can appear several times in the CoAP headers.
   It is found typically for elements of a URI (path or queries).
   The SCHC specification {{RFC8724}} allows a Field ID to appear several times in the Rule and uses the Field Position (FP) to identify the correct instance, thereby removing the matching operation's ambiguity.

 * Field lengths defined in the CoAP protocol can be too large regarding LPWAN traffic constraints.
   For instance, this is particularly true for the Message-ID field and the Token field.
   SCHC uses different Matching operators (MO) to perform the compression.
 See section 7.4 of {{RFC8724}}.
   In this case, SCHC can apply the Most Significant Bits (MSB) MO to reduce the information carried on LPWANs.

 # Compression of CoAP header fields
 {: #CoAPcomp}

 This section discusses the compression of the different CoAP header fields.
-The CoAP compression with SCHC follows the Section 7.1 of {{RFC8724}}.
+The CoAP compression with SCHC follows Section 7.1 of {{RFC8724}}.

 ## CoAP version field

 CoAP version is bidirectional and MUST be elided during the SCHC compression since it always contains the same value.
 In the future, or if a new version of CoAP is defined, new Rules will be needed to avoid ambiguities between versions.

 ## CoAP type field

 The CoAP protocol {{RFC7252}} has four types of messages: two requests (CON, NON), one response (ACK), and one empty message (RST).

 The SCHC compression SHOULD elide this field if, for instance, a client is sending only NON or only CON messages.
 For the RST message, SCHC may use a dedicated Rule.
 For other usages, SCHC can use a "match-mapping" MO.

 ## CoAP code field

 The code field is an IANA registry {{RFC7252}}, and it indicates the Request Method used in CoAP.
 The compression of the CoAP code field follows the same principle as that of the CoAP type field.
 If the Device plays a specific role, SCHC may split the code values into two fields description, the request codes with the 0 class and the response values.
 SCHC will use the direction indicator to identify the correct value in the packet.

 If the Device only implements a CoAP client, SCHC compression may reduce the request code to the set of requests the client can process.